AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs: LALM Evaluation Challenges

 \subsection{Inference Efficiency}

-Existing LALM evaluation kits have been designed based on the oversimplistic assumption that \textit{a single model should be evaluated against a single benchmark per run}.
-This constraint has prevented researchers from conducting systematic, large-scale comparisons across LALMs and audio benchmarks efficiently, slowing the iterative process of model development and refinement.
+Most existing LALM evaluation kits have been designed based on the assumption that \textit{a single model should be evaluated against a single benchmark per run}.
+However, this constrains researchers from conducting systematic, large-scale comparisons across LALMs and audio benchmarks efficiently, slowing the iterative process of model development and refinement.
 The current evaluation kits also under-utilize parallel processing capabilities available in the high-performance computing clusters, resulting in failures in incorporating benefits of available hardware infrastructures.

-Two essential task-agnostic metrics for evaluating the efficiency of LALM evaluation frameworks are Real-time Factor (RTF) and Processed Samples per Second.
+Two essential task-agnostic metrics for assessing the efficiency of LALM evaluation frameworks are \textit{Real-time Factor (RTF)} and \textit{Samples Processed per Second (SPS)}.
 RTF measures the processing time of an evaluation framework relative to the duration of the processed audio \cite{arriaga2024evaluation}.
-The lower RTF is more desirable, indicating a more efficient audio evaluation framework.
-On the other hand, Processed Samples per Second directly quantifies the model's processing speed by measuring the average number of audio samples processed per second.
+Lower RTF is more desirable, indicating a more efficient audio evaluation framework.
+On the other hand, SPS directly quantifies the model's processing speed by measuring the average number of audio samples processed per second.
 It serves as a complementary measure to RTF, providing a more granular view of the model's throughput and computational efficiency.
+The detailed formulation of these metrics are provided in Appendix \ref{app:rtf_details}.

-To quantify the efficiency of existing evaluation frameworks, we conduct a study on 500 audio samples (approximately 1.05 hours) of Librispeech-test-clean.
-As observed in Table \ref{tab:speed_ablation_component}, existing audio evaluation kits exhibit high RTF and slow sample processing speed.
-As the number of samples continues to increase with more diverse datasets, this challenge can significantly slow down the inference progress.
+To quantify the efficiency of existing evaluation frameworks, we conduct a study on $N=500$ audio samples (approximately 0.41 hours) of MELD-Emotion dataset~\citep{poria2019meld}.
+As reported in Table \ref{tab:toolkit_comparison}, most existing kits exhibit high RTF and low SPS, revealing fundamental throughput bottlenecks that ultimately hinder rapid LALM assessment over more diverse benchmark suites.